Synovus® Bank Digital Privacy Statement

 How We Use Data Collection Tools

-Cookies, pixel tabs (also known as web beacons, flash cookies and clear GIFs) and similar technology (“Data Collection Tools”) help Synovus automatically collect information about you when you use the Site.
+Cookies, pixel tabs (also known as web beacons, flash cookies and clear GIFs) and similar technology (“Data Collection Tools”) help Synovus automatically collect information about you when you use the Sites.

-Cookies are small text files that are sent to or accessed from your web browser or your computer’s hard drive.
+Cookies: Cookies are small text files that are sent to or accessed from your web browser or your computer’s hard drive.
 A cookie typically contains the name of the domain (internet location) from which the cookie originated, the “lifetime” of the cookie (i.e., when it expires) and a randomly generated unique number or similar identifier.
-A cookie also may contain information about your computer, such as user settings, browsing history and activities conducted while using the Site.
-Synovus uses two different types of cookies:
+A cookie also may contain information about your Device, such as user settings, browsing history and activities conducted while using the Sites.

-Data Collection Tools record how long you spend on various webpages, which webpages you view, your search queries, the products you viewed, error and performance reports, your IP address, your browser type, time zone and language settings and operating system.
+Data Collection Tools record how long you spend on various pages on Sites, which pages you view, your search queries, the products you viewed, error and performance reports, your IP address, your browser type, time zone and language settings, and operating system.
 Data Collection Tools also help us with fraud prevention and detection.

 Synovus also uses analytics services, such as Google Analytics, to collect information.
 Generally, analytics services do not identify individual users.
 Many analytics services allow you to opt out of data collection.
 For example, to learn more about Google Analytics practices and to opt out, visit www.google.com/settings/ads or download the Google Analytics opt-out browser add-on at https://tools.google.com/dlpage/gaoptout.